Khvatov-Alexey/java-rest-api-example/README.md

   {
     "id": 1,
     "name": "string",
-    "idDivision": 1
+    "id_division": 1
   }
 ]
 ```

 ____

-`GET/extension/employees` - returns a list of all employees.
+`GET/employees` - returns a list of all employees.

 **Path variables**